git-moss/DrivenByMoss-Documentation/Novation/Novation-SLMkIII.md

 Press the Grid button till the LED is lit Blue to enter **Sequencer** mode.

 The Sequencer is mainly intended for Drum Sequencing but can also be used for instruments.

-A clip needs to be selected.
+* Make sure that a MIDI clip is selected.
+* If a Bitwig Drum Instrument is selected the steps are drawn in the color of the selected drum pad.
-Press one of the pads to play and select a note.
+* Press one of the pads to play and select a note.

 Switch to step view with the Scene 1 button.
+In step view:

-In step view dis-/enable the steps by pressing the pads.
-Change the note length or create long notes by pressing a note pad, keep it pressed, wait a bit and then press a pad right to it.
+* dis-/enable the steps by pressing the pads.
+* change the note length or create long notes by pressing a note pad, keep it pressed, wait a bit and then press a pad right to it.
-If a Drum Instrument is selected the steps are drawn in the color of the selected drum pad.
+* long press a step to edit the note.

 * **Scene 1** - Toggle between note and step view
 * **Scene 2** - Open the resolution selection mode.
 Press one of the buttons below the display to select a resolution.